 Gauze bandage makes a fair cammo net, get the widest you can find (nets were usually square).
 The best first move is to un-roll it, put it in a pan with some cheap tea bags and boil it for an hour or so, this gives a reasonable 'Hessian' base colour.
 Once you have finished remove the netting, replace the water and re-boil, then do this again.
 Finally let the water cool down and empty the tea leaves onto tin foil and leave for a day or so to dry on a window ledge, it's handy material for ground cover.

-The stained netting can be used as is for the fine 'shrimp net' netting, sometimes used un-garnished draped over vehicles in World War Two just to break up the shape
+The stained netting can be used as is for the fine 'shrimp net' netting, often used simply draped over vehicles in World War Two just to break up the shape

 The larger netting was supplied in large square sections, it was made of a cotton-like material and was usually a greenish brown in colour, khaki is a good bet but mine have ended up green.
 In the desert the squares on some nets (seen draped over anti-tank guns)looked to be quite small, perhaps three inches to a side and the nets themselves were a very pale cream or possible a light 'sand' colour.
 On the more common type the squares were about 6 inches to a side so 'dress netting' and plastic mesh 'fly screen' can be used for this although both are difficult to 'drape' convincingly.
-This type had strips of plain hessian about 4 inches wide, which was woven through the netting.
+This type had strips of plain hessian about 4 inches wide(sometimes coloured either green or brown) woven through the netting.
 This was done in football stadiums (and elsewhere) as they could drape the netting down over the stands to work on it.
 The soldiers might also do work of this type, laying the net out flat on the ground.
 The strips were quite dense at the centre of the net, becoming gradually more sparse toward the edges.
 As the strips were woven into the net they were usually at right angles, following the line of the squares of the net itself.